yujinlim/bittrade-kraken-rest/README.md

 Bring Your Own ~~Credentials~~ Signature (Private endpoints)
 ---

-TLDR; Don't pass your API secret but sign the requests yourself, with your own code.
+TLDR; Don't agree to pass your API secret to third-party code; instead sign the requests yourself, with your own code.
 It's safer.

 This library doesn't want to ever access your Kraken secret keys.